-The House and Senate Education and Labor committees were the most common assignments for black Congressmen.71 Senators Hiram Revels and Blanche Bruce served on the Senate panel.
-Five men took seats on the equivalent House committee.
-Black Congressmen vocally supported the sale of federally owned land in the South and West to fund public education.
+From a policy standpoint, African-American Congressmen during this era strongly supported the sale of federally owned land in the South and West as a way to fund public education.
 But even congressional allies considered such a program controversial.
-Opponents feared federal funding for schools would impede states’ rights and blocked black Members’ efforts to enact such legislation.
-Josiah Walls, one of the most vocal supporters of the program, insisted the national government must provide for education of southern blacks because, left to their own devices, southern state governments would not act.
-“It is useless to talk about patriotism existing in those states …who now and always have believed that it was wrong to educate the Negro and that such offenses should be punishable by death or a lash,” Walls chided.
+Opponents of the idea feared federal funding for schools would impede states’ rights and they blocked the efforts by black Members to enact such legislation.
+But Josiah Walls, one of the most vocal supporters of the proposal, insisted that the national government had the responsibility to provide funding for African-American education in the South because southern state governments would not act.
+“It is useless to talk about patriotism existing in those states . . . who now and always have believed that it was wrong to educate the Negro and that such offenses should be punishable by death or a lash,” Walls said.
 “Away with the patriotism that advocates and prefers ignorance to intelligence!”
-Joseph Rainey was so desperate to fund normal schools, he even supported a $1 poll tax (which would have disfranchised many newly freed slaves) to directly fund public education.
-“Do you suppose I want my two children hindered in the enjoyment of educational opportunities in this country,” Rainey asked, “merely on account of their color when we are taxed to support those schools?”72
+Joseph Rainey even went so far as to support a $1 poll tax (which would have disfranchised many newly freed African Americans) to directly fund public education in the former slave states.
+“Do you suppose I want my two children hindered in the enjoyment of educational opportunities in this country,” Rainey asked, “merely on account of their color when we are taxed to support those schools?”84

 Ku Klux Klan and Amnesty Acts